Qovery/documentation/website/docs/community/become-an-ambassador.md

 -->

 ## What is an ambassador?
-An ambassador is an active community member that help the other community members in:
+An ambassador is an active community member who would help the other community members in:
-- using Qovery.
+- Using Qovery.
-- programming.
+- Programming.
-- technical topics.
+- Technical topics.

 on [Discord][urls.qovery_chat] and our [forum][urls.qovery_community].

 ## How to become an ambassador?

-To become an ambassador, you need to check 2 of the following requirements:
+To become an ambassador, you need to qualify for atleast 2 of the following requirements:

 - Be an active member on the [Forum][urls.qovery_community].
 - Be an active member on [Discord][urls.qovery_chat].